stephentown42/cooling_auditory_cortex/Results/ReadMe.md

 ## Figure references:

-Figures presented in the manu.py and supplementary information
+Figures presented in the manuscript and supplementary information

 | Figure | Title       | Code        | Image     |
 | ------| ----------- | ------      | --------- |